UGS-GIO/geohaz-v2/SEMANTIC_RELEASE.md

 - `hazards`: Changes related to the Hazards application
 - `minerals`: Changes related to the Minerals application
-- `ccus`: Changes related to the CCUS application
+- `ccs`: Changes related to the CCS application
 - `common`: Changes that affect multiple applications

 ### Examples